laxdronum/QMX-Plus-Battery-and-Audio-Board-Rev.2/ASSEMBLY.md

 ### **Step 6.4 – Soldering the Module onto the Board**

 This is the easiest step.
 Trim the protruding headers of the converter module and solder it in place.
+There is a place for either 100nF THT or 0805 SMD ceramic capacitor near the JP101.
+The capacitor is optional.
 **Never solder the DC-DC converter and short the J4 pads at the same time.**

 ![Step 6.4 Photo](https://github.com/laxdronum/QMX-Plus-Battery-and-Audio-Board-Rev.2/blob/main/Images/Assembly/Step%206.4.jpg)